Barbarian Queen: Plot

-Estrild is made into one of the harem girls who serve the desires of the gladiators, where she is reunited with Argan, telling him of their failed rescue attempt.
+Estrild becomes part of the gladiators' harem, where she is reunited with Argan, telling him of their failed rescue attempt.
 Amethea and Tiniara are interrogated separately; Tiniara dies in an escape attempt, while Amethea is sent to the dungeon to be tortured.
+Once there she is stripped down completely with nothing left but her thong and bound in leather straps on a torture rack.

-Arrakur and his new concubine Taramis visit Amethea in the dungeon, where she has been stripped naked save for a leather collar and thong, to find her being stretched on the rack by the chief torturer (Tony Middleton).
+Arrakur and Taramis, who is pretending to be a willing concubine, go to Amethea in the torture chamber.
 Taramis pretends to not know Amethea, while Arrakur demands information about the rebels who helped Amethea into the city.
-Amethea refuses to speak, and Arrakur demands answers by the morning, taking his leave.
+Amethea refuses to speak, and Arrakur demands answers by the morning.
 Meanwhile, Argan, the other gladiators, and Estrild plot an uprising against Arrakur.

-The torturer later rapes Amethea, but she uses her feminine strength to squeeze his manhood painfully during the assault, forcing him to release her from the rack, whereupon Amethea hurls him into a pool of acid and escapes the dungeon.
+Back in the Dungeon the torturer begins to rape Amethea seemingly planning to impregnate her as a scientific experiment, but she uses her vagina to squeeze him so painfully that she can compel him to release her, whereupon Amethea hurls him into a pool of acid and escapes the dungeon.

 Finding Estrild, the two women flee the castle and regroup with the rebels, who agree to help in the planned overthrow of Arrakur's forces led by Argan during the gladiatorial games.
 Amethea and the rebels join with the gladiators in the attack.
 Amethea fights Arrakur in one-on-one combat during the melee, but is defeated and disarmed by him.
 Before Arrakur can deliver the killing blow, however, Taramis stabs him in the back, killing him.
 Amethea and Argan are reunited and celebrate the liberation of the city from Arrakur's tyranny.